IoannisDadiotis/fss_thesis/README.md

 http://hdl.handle.net/10889/13747

 ## Contributors
-This project was conducted at the Robotics Group, Department of Mechanical Engineering and Aeronautics at the University of Patras, Greece by Ioannis Dadiotis.
+This project was conducted at the Robotics Group, Department of Mechanical Engineering and Aeronautics at the University of Patras, Greece during 2019-2020 by Ioannis Dadiotis.
 Christos Chrysikos and Charalampos Rodopoulos contributed to the implementation of the WiFi communication and force control.

 ![image](https://user-images.githubusercontent.com/75118133/159381029-ff271c1e-f995-42a1-a11a-2c50890c7e5e.png)